MarcusTravis/README-Generator/README.md

 ## Description

-This is a README.md generator using Node.js that creates a newREADME.md file using a template that I have created along with my classmates during my coding bootcamp.
+This is a README.md generator using Node.js that creates a newREADME.md file using a template that I have created along with my classmates during my coding bootcamp course at UofA.

 ### Prerequisites